AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/is-api/http-ref/image-serving-api-ref/c-http-protocol-reference/c-command-reference/r-rect.md

  </tr>
 </table>

-Using this command, Image Serving can deliver large images via HTTP which would otherwise exceed the size limit configured with `attribute::MaxPix`.
+Using this command, Image Serving can deliver large images by way of HTTP which would otherwise exceed the size limit configured with `attribute::MaxPix`.

 >[!NOTE]
 >